ElliotPhipps/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+    It is a form of processing that takes input data and gives output data.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept in preprocessing is the importing of files into one file from other smaller files.
+The concept that gives me the most trouble with media queries I think.

 3. How would you explain the concept of a variable to someone new to programming?

+    A variable is something that you use to hold information in.

 4. What is the purpose of using functions in code?

+    They are used to perform tasks in programs and are a building block in code.

 5. What is a JSON data?

+    It is a minimal structure format to structure data.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.